-If you’re one of the approximately 48 million American households that own a dog, you know just how important it is to keep your pup occupied and active throughout the day.
-According to a January 2021 survey from online pet network and marketplace Rover, nearly half (49 percent) of dog-owning respondents said they welcomed a new dog during the pandemic.
-And in addition to purchasing new pet parent essentials, getting the right toys for them can have multiple benefits, from helping them fight boredom when they’re home alone to providing comfort when they’re nervous.
+If you’re one of the nearly 70 million U.S. households that owns a dog, you probably already know just how important it is to keep your pup occupied and active throughout the day.
+In addition to food, treats and beds, dog toys are an essential that can keep their minds and bodies engaged, fight boredom when they’re home alone and provide comfort when they’re nervous.

 Best toys for different types of dogs